-She tells the story of one time, when she only had five children, all under the age of five, and she was just exhausted.
+She told the story of one time, when she had five children, all under the age of five, and she was just exhausted.
 She was up at 1 a.m. folding laundry, tears of frustration streaming down her face.
 God brought Scripture to her mind to remind her to praise Him in the hard times, as well as in the bad times.

 At another time, when her sons made a terrible mess in their garage, God brought a Bible verse to her mind to remind her that a soft answer turns away wrath.
 She learned to lower her voice when she was angry, rather than raise it — and it worked!

 I decided to list some Scripture verses that I could meditate on, to help me in those days when I don’t feel very pleasant in my child training endeavors.

 “The wise in heart are called discerning, and pleasant words promote instruction” (Proverbs 16:21).

 “Pleasant words are a honeycomb, sweet to the soul and healing to the bones” (Proverbs 16:24).

 I sincerely want to make it my goal to only let pleasant words out of my mouth, especially in my home where it’s the most difficult.
 The Bible tells me that pleasant words will promote instruction, and that they are sweet to the soul and healing to the bones.
 Isn’t this exactly what I want for my children?

 Yet why is it so difficult to have pleasant words?
 Jesus got to the root of my problem when He said,

 “How can you who are evil say anything good?
 For out of the overflow of the heart the mouth speaks.
 The good man brings good things out of the good stored up in him, and the evil man brings evil things out of the evil stored up in him” (Matthew 12:34-35).

 My mouth can only speak from the overflow of my heart.
 When I dwell on pleasant thoughts all day, my mouth will be pleasant.
 When I am critical and impatient in my thoughts, my mouth will reflect this as well.